vijayraavi/20777A---Implementing-Microsoft-Azure-Cosmos-DB-Solutions/README.md

 GitHub should not be used to discuss technical content in the course, or how to prep.
 It is specifically to address changes in the labs.

-- To address general comments about the course & demos or how to prepare for 20776, please use the MCT forums at https://borntolearn.mslearn.net/mct/general/f/225.
+- To address general comments about the course & demos or how to prepare for 20777, please use the MCT forums at https://borntolearn.mslearn.net/mct/general/f/225.
 This is the MCT Readiness forum for discussions, news, etc. to help you prepare to teach courses and let you collaborate with other instructors.

-> **MCTs:** Refer to the '20776AGitHubUserGuideforMCTs.pdf' file on the Download Center for detailed instructions for using GitHub.
-This document is also available on the GitHub repo as [20776A GitHub UserGuide for MCTs](20776AGitHubUserGuideforMCTs.md).

 ### Powershell